The Employment Rights Bill 2024: What it means for employers

 Employment rights bill UK

-… and it has indeed been a long time coming!
-But it’s (almost) here: the new Employment Rights Bill 2024 from Labour, currently on its (rather slow) plod through parliament.
+The new Employment Rights Bill 2024 represents a significant shift in how businesses manage staff.
 With changes due to come into effect by 2026, this is effectively a workers’ rights bill, bringing several key improvements to the employment landscape generally in the UK.

 Table of Contents